rockorama/morpheus-ui/README.md

 ## Development Overview

-This library contains a set of UI/UX components used to build Diogo Perillo dApps
+This library contains a set of UI/UX components.

 In order to make it easier to share code among packages, this project uses [lerna](https://lernajs.io/).

 Whenever code changes, it's expected that you run `yarn build` from the root of the project directory, and it will kick off the necessary `lerna` build processes in the package folders.

 ## Getting Started